Writing a Personal Statement

 How to write a personal statement

-Writing a personal statement is an essential component of a winning university application for undergraduates and postgraduates.
+Writing a personal statement is an essential component of a winning university application for undergraduates.
 Having supported many students through this process, we can help and guide you, drawing on your experiences and passions, to submit a winning personal statement.

 We will guide you on how to structure your personal statement.
 We will review what you produce and we will provide you with feedback to help you improve it to ensure your personal statement stands out for the right reasons.
 Writing a personal statement is all about giving you a competitive edge when applying for highly competitive degree courses.